FSoft-AI4Code/pydep/README.md

 This package can use to extract functions, import statements (TODO: class) in a module file, and its call dependencies in a source repository.

 Example:

-Consider a simple repository structure:
+_Consider a simple repository structure_
 ```
 simple_repo
   |